How do we find the best dark skies? How do we plan for night photos with Milky Ways? I’ll discuss some sites that will help you in this quest.

-Road trips are exciting.
+It’s worth it, after all Night photography road trips are exciting.
 The long drives, strange music, late night taco stands, the fascinating conversations.
-But if you do a little bit of homework, you can take a good road trip and make it epic.
+And if you do a little bit of homework, you can take a good road trip and make it epic.

-You don’t need to plan everything to within an inch of its life either.
+You don’t need to plan all your night sky endeavors to within an inch of its life either.
 Allow for fun, spontaneity, and exploration while still knowing that at a certain time at a certain place, you can create a photograph that will put a smile on your face.

 Let’s start with dark skies first.

 According to National Geographic, 80 percent of the planet’s land areas — and 99 percent of the population of the United States and Europe — live under light-polluted skies that blot out the Milky Way.
 Naturally, the first order of business is to get away from light pollution.

 But how do we do this?
 I’ll use an example of a photo I took in 2014 of the Delicate Arch in Arches National Park in Utah.
 At the end, you’ll see an example of how I planned for this.

 A good first stop is the International Dark Sky Association.
 They encourage communities, parks and protected areas around the world to preserve and protect dark sites through responsible lighting policies and public education.
 They have a map that allows you to find many dark places around the globe.

 Another useful site is Dark Site Finder.
 They also offer a useful tip, noting that it is difficult for many to get away completely from light pollution, but to consider photographing in areas where the sky is sufficiently dark in the desired direction.
 If you wish to photograph the core of the Milky Way, for example, you can look for places that are dark to the south.

 Within these dark places, consider what makes a strong foreground.
 The most interesting night photos to me are usually ones that have strong subjects, providing context — a perfect marriage of earth and sky.